open/close all folders

 - Omnidisciplinary Scientist: She's almost as bad as Gina, which is probably one of the reasons for their earlier rivalry.
 (She's better in medicine, chemistry, and ballistics.)

-- Parental Substitute: For her long-time partner, the genetically engineered harpy with the mind of a child Charlotte.
+- Parental Substitute: For her long-time partner Charlotte, a genetically engineered harpy with the mind of a child.

 - Reformed, but Not Tamed: Although she's moved on from her more underhanded tactics at the start of the series, Penny's still more ruthless than Gina.
 (And her prank war with Gina started heating back up again for a while.)